 Activity Extensions (Return to Contents)

-For students to experience first hand that foil is not a good insulator, follow-up the activity with this quick hands-on demonstration:
+So students can experience first hand that foil is not a good insulator, extend the activity with this quick hands-on demonstration:

 References (Return to Contents)